Who we are

 Our history

-To protect itself and its residents, Medicine Hat saw fit to establish a fire brigade which has since provided fire protection for more than 100 years.
+To protect itself and its residents, Medicine Hat saw fit to establish a fire brigade which has provided fire protection since January 1900.

-On May 28, 1897, a large fire destroyed the town's government building, the police stables, and a nearby livery.
-This brought forth the realization that the town was in desperate need of fire protection.
+On June 3, 1897, a massive fire destroyed the town's government building, the police stables, and a nearby livery, threatening to burn down the whole village.
+This brought forth the realization that Medicine Hat was in desperate need of fire protection.

 By 1906, the department had a horse-drawn chemical truck, a horse-drawn pump truck and a horse and buggy.
 The first Fire Hall was believed to have been built along South Railway Street, then, onto the rear of the first Town Hall, located near the present day Finlay Bridge.